Paint it black

 Every house had a darkroom — if only a temporary conversion of a bathroom – in which you developed your own black-and-white films in the glow of a red light.
 The device at left is an enlarger, which projects lamplight downwards through the developed negative onto photo-sensitive paper, on which the image only appears later; when you immerse the exposed sheet in a chemical bath.
 (No, you didn’t fill the bath with chemical solution; just a shallow enamel tray.)
 How times have changed!

-Coburn was a good actor, but his principal talent seemed to be that of periodically grinning to reveal his huge set of teeth.
+Coburn’s principal talent seemed to be that of periodically grinning to reveal his huge set of teeth.

 Time is on my side